telerik/kendo-ui-core/docs/controls/hybrid/styles/icons.md

         }
     </style>

-The sprite is laid out horizontally and we use background-size and background-position-x to specify the icon offsets.
+The sprite is laid out horizontally and `background-size` and `background-position-x` are used to specify the icon offsets.
 This is done to allow the icon to be resized with its container size.
+You do not need your icons to have circles around them, as they are defined in CSS just for the TabStrip.

-You don't need your icons to have circles around them, as they are defined in CSS just for the TabStrip.
+## List of Additional Hybrid Font Icons

-## Additional icons in Kendo UI Mobile font
+The icon font shipped with the Kendo UI hybrid distribution contains much more icons than the 34 defined ones&mdash;about ten times more than that.
+The reason for this is that the framework aims at keeping its CSS small.
+To use them, choose an icon from the list below and add a definition for it in your CSS using its Unicode character code.
+Make sure you have a `km-` prefix.

-The icon font shipped with Kendo UI Mobile contains much more icons than the 34 defined ones (about 10 times more).
-The reason for this is that we wanted to keep our CSS small.
-In order to use them, you can choose an icon from the list below and add a definition for it in your CSS using its Unicode character code (be sure to have a km- prefix):
+###### Example

     <style>
         .km-arrow-e:after,